cgrudz/DataAssimilationBenchmarks.jl/paper.md

 	of a variety of standard stochastic filtering schemes.

-  * EnsembleKalmanProcesses.jl is another established Julia library, but notably lacks traditional DA approaches such as the classic, perturbed observation EnKF and the classic ETKF.
-For this reason, this package was not selected for the development and intercomparison of the SIEnKS.
+  * EnsembleKalmanProcesses.jl is another established Julia library, but notably lacks traditional DA approaches such as the classic, perturbed observation EnKF/S and the classic ETKF/S.  For this reason, this package was not selected for the development and intercomparison of the SIEnKS.

 ## Validated methods currently in use